 Our future acquisitions or development of properties cannot be accurately projected because such acquisitions or development activities depend upon available opportunities that come to our attention and upon our ability to successfully acquire, develop, finance and lease such properties.
 However, we have identified a pipeline of acquisition opportunities that we believe is bespoke and actionable, while being largely off-market and unavailable to our competitors.
-As of March 31, 2024, we have identified and are evaluating several parking facilities with approximately \$300 million in asset value as potential acquisition targets.
+As of June 30, 2024, we have identified and are evaluating several parking facilities with approximately \$300 million in asset value as potential acquisition targets.
+However, we are unlikely to acquire additional parking facilities until more favorable financial market conditions are realized.